12 things every couple needs to do after the engagement

 Never forget for one moment this is both of your weddings!
 I know, it’s so easy to get carried away, especially if one of you is more introverted and the other is an active doer.
 I often experience this with my brides, who out of excitement start talking to vendors or booking venue viewings without discussing it first with their partner because 'I'm really the one in charge of all weddingy things around here.'.
 Not ok.
-If this is you, check yourself on regular basis.
-I actively encourage the quieter partner in the discussions on everything to do with planning, and they, although shy at first, very quickly start expressing opinions from the vibe, styling, flowers and colours, often surprising their partners in the process.
+If this is you, check yourself on a regular basis.
+I actively encourage the quieter partner in the discussions on everything to do with planning, and they, although shy at first, very quickly start expressing opinions from the vibe, styling, flowers, and colours, often surprising their partners in the process.

 This is so important, people.
 You absolutely DO NOT have to do things everyone else is doing!

 Write down the absolute non-negotiable must-haves for your wedding and allocate the budget towards that first.
 Whatever is furthest down the list (you can call it ‘would be nice to have’) can be crossed out if the budget can’t stretch that far.
 Simple as.